cvvergara/vrp-trash-collection/tools/osrm-work/README.md

  * osrm-datastore - tool for managing OSRM instances in memory

-We will only work with the first three of these.
+We (Steve?) will only work with the first three of these.

 ## Download data, extract and prepare it